 To calculate it, divide your total debts by your monthly income, then multiply that answer by 100 to get a percentage.
 Using the example above, the calculation would look like this: ($3,000 ÷ $10,000) 100 = 30%

 In the past a DTI of 43% or lower was a good target.
 Today, standards vary by lender.
-For example, some lenders use a “price based model” instead of DTI to judge a borrower’s ability to repay.
+For example, some lenders use a “price based model” instead of DTI to judge a customer’s ability to repay.
 That model focuses on the loan’s price and if a buyer is likely to be able to pay it.

 Income